Path: FAQs Welcome: Guest

 How long do I have to pass all four sections of the exam and do my grades expire?

 After passing a section of the exam, candidates have 18 months to pass the remaining sections before the first section taken expires.
-Credit awarded for passage of a section of the Exam is valid for an 18-month period beginning on the date the exam section is taken/passed.
-For example, if a candidate sits for his or her first section of the Exam on January 1 and passes, the 18-month period starts that day, not the day the candidate receives his or her score.
-Assuming that the candidate passes the first section of the Exam on the first try, he or she must sit for and pass the remaining three sections of the Exam within 18-months of January 1.
+Credit awarded for passage of a section of the Exam is valid for an 18-month period from the score release date except as noted in the Helpful Hint below.
+For example, if a candidate Exam section on January 1, he or she must sit for and pass the remaining three sections of the Exam within 18-months of January 1.

 Once you have passed the Exam, your grades do not expire.